PetrGlad/emmate/README.md

 * Not a DAW (would like it to be but do not have enough time for that).
 * Do not care (much) about measures.
 Primarily aimed at piano real recordings without strict tempo/bars.
-* A feature absent in _any_ other midi editor I could get my hands on (both commercial and free ones): removing a note can shift the tail of the track left to fill the gap.
+* A feature absent in other midi editors I could get my hands on (both commercial and free ones): removing a piece of MIDI recording as one can remove a time fragment from PCM recording.
+For some reason DAW authors insist on handling MIDI recordings differently from PCM sound recordings.
 In some editors this is actually doable but cumbersome at best.
 * Playing/editing very long (up to about 20K of events) files.
   Those files are usually recordings of real performances (e.g. from MIDI keyboard).
 * Comfortable workflow with keyboard.